-To benefit from the Gravity Local Development Order (LDO)(adopted tbc) applicants must demonstrate that proposals are in compliance with the specifications set out within the adopted LDO documents.
+To benefit from the Gravity Local Development Order (LDO) (adopted 22 February 2022) applicants must demonstrate that proposals are in compliance with the specifications set out within the adopted LDOdocuments.
 This LDO is split into two parts which should be read in conjunction with this form:

-- > The Local Development Order document which provides the legal conditions for the implementation of LDO development; and - ➤ The Design Guide document which sets the acceptable parameters and requirements for development and incorporates key Design Principles for Compliance.
+- > The Local Development Order document which provides the legal conditions for theimplementation of LDO development; and - The Design Guide document which sets the acceptable parameters and requirements fordevelopment and incorporates key Design Principles for Compliance.

 This form is a checklist tool which allows both the prospective applicant and the Local Planning Authority (LPA) to assess whether a proposal is compliant with the specifications of the LDO.
 The content of the submission and assessment undertaken will be reasonable and proportionate to the scale and complexity of the proposal.
-This form includes signposting to key elements within the LDO documents for applicants to cross reference when completing their submissions.
+This form includes signposting to key elements within the LDOdocuments for applicants to cross reference when completing their submissions.